StewBC/cc65-Chess/readme.txt

 Jan 2020 - Oliver Schmidt created a beautiful Apple II port.
 See IX below.

+There is a Commodore 64 .PRG and an Apple II .DSK file in the release tab.

 I.   Introduction (Feb 14, 2014)

 I started playing chess about 3 months ago and this got me wondering how